GreenCheeseWheel/linalg/README.md

 - A 'Matrix' struct
 - Matrix instantiation through .csv files or any Vec\<f64\> collection
 - Addition and Multiplication of matrices
-- Calculation of the determinant of a square matrix
+- Calculation of the determinant of a matrix
 - Row reduction by Gauss method (Echelon form of a matrix)
-- Row swapping
+- Linear system of equations solver
+- Elementary operations on any matrix
+- Matrix multiplication by any scalar value
 - Matrix transposing
+- Matrix indexing using tuples
 - Matrix formatting for CLI display
 - .clone() method implemented for the Matrix struct
-- Operator overloading for + and *
+- Operator overloading for +, - and *

 ### What's to be implemented in the near future
 There is still a lot left to do, but my main priorities are:
-- Implementing basic row operations (Scalar multiplication and row addition)
 - Optimizing matrix multiplication and determinant calculations
-- Implementing partial pivoting to reduce rounding errors
+- Adding Vector and Matrix structs that can be stack allocated
 - Starting work on diagonalization (That is, calculating eigenvectors and eigenvalues)

 ### Where to find documentation